tarundhiman85/Eccomerce/README.md

  - User can Add the Product
  - User can Increase Quantity of the Product
  - User can Add Wishlist of the Product
- - User will Deltet Wishlist of the Product
+ - User will Delete Wishlist of the Product

   ### Admin
   - Admin will Add the Category details of the Product